srinivasulureddy22/my-multijava/README.md

 4. https://maven.apache.org/maven-ci-friendly.html
 5. Project forked from jitpack/maven-modular

-# Below are 5 tests output
+# Below are five tests output
-	 Test 1: show re-runnign a release due to tag existing (this protect releases) Test 2: show we fail if there are snapshot depednencies on a release Test 3: show a proper release, not the version is 1.0.sha1 Test 4: Show a brnahc relase - note the version is 1.0.sha.branch-SNAPSHOT Step 4a Validate maven artifacts
+	 Test 1: show re-running a release due to the tag existing (this protects releases) Test 2: show we fail if there are snapshot dependencies on a release Test 3: show a proper release, not version is 1.0.sha1 Test 4: Show a branch release - note the version is 1.0.sha.branch-SNAPSHOT Step 4a Validate maven artifacts
 	 Test 5: Show a local build version is 1.0.sha.local-SNAPSHOT

-## Test 1: show re-runnign a release due to tag existing (this protect releases)
+## Test 1: show re-running a release due to the tag existing (this protects releases)
 ```
 (base) ➜  maven-modular git:(master) ✗ sh  ./release.sh RELEASE_CHECK
 MVN_VERSION=1.0.0-local-SNAPSHOT